Pest Management Fact Sheet #5007

 Carpenter ants get their name because of their habit of excavating, tunneling and living in wood.
-In Maine we have primarily the Red Carpenter Ant and the Eastern Black Carpenter Ant.
-Their habits and sizes are similar, but the black carpenter ant is by far the more common of the two.
-Carpenter ants are one of the larger ants in Maine, but there is also a very small species of carpenter ant called the Smaller Carpenter Ant (Camponotus nearcticus) whose workers are only about 5 mm in length.
-Nests of C. nearcticus are reported to be small, comprising only a few hundred individuals, but the species is nonetheless considered a household pest.
+In Maine we have primarily the Red Carpenter Ant (Camponotus ferrugineus) and the Eastern Black Carpenter Ant (C. pennsylvanicus).
+Their habits and sizes are similar, but in Maine, the black carpenter ant species is by far the more common of the two.
+Carpenter ants are one of the larger ants in Maine, but we also have a very small species of carpenter ant called the Smaller Carpenter Ant (C. nearcticus) whose workers are only about 5 mm in length.
+Nests of nearcticus are reported to be small, comprising only a few hundred individuals, but the species is nonetheless considered a household pest.

 Description & Biology

 Like honey bees, ants are social insects.
-An ant colony consists of workers and a queen.
-The workers are sterile, wingless females, about 1/4 inch long, the smallest residents of the colony.
+An ant colony consists of workers and at least one queen.
+The workers are sterile, wingless females, about 1/4-inch long, the smallest residents of the colony.
 They gather food and water to feed the colony, and gnaw out wood to make the galleries in which the colony lives.

 The forest is the carpenter ant’s natural habitat.
 Any wet, rotten wood attracts a new queen.
 Carpenter ants infest live, dead or fallen trees wherever there is some rot and moisture.
 In nature, they play an important role in recycling wood, but when they attack buildings they are destructive.
-The closer a forest, with rotten logs, is to homes or buildings, the more likely there will be a carpenter ant infestation.
+The closer a forest containing some rotten logs is to a home or other building, the more likely there will be a carpenter ant infestation.

-Infestations may begin because of a water leak around the chimney, roof valley, gutter, window, door frame, etc. or from water that is leaking in spaces under wooden floors when there is no basement.
-Sill areas invite ants, especially if soil touches the wood.
-Wood covered with backfill from new construction provides an excellent nesting place.
-Kitchen and bathrooms are also vulnerable, as a leak in a water pipe or water-heating system provides the moisture the ants require.
+Infestations may begin because of a water leak around a chimney, roof valley, gutter, window, door frame, etc. or from water that is leaking in spaces under wooden floors when there is no basement.
+Sill areas also invite ants, especially if soil touches the wood.
+Wood covered with back-fill from new construction provides an excellent nesting place.
+Kitchen and bathrooms are also vulnerable, as a leak in a water pipe, dishwasher hose or water-heating system provides the moisture the ants require.
 Always check firewood for ants before taking it indoors.